 Whether it’s a grievance, an education or funding coalition, a legislative committee or the State Board of Education –whenever and wherever decisions are being made that impact school employees, students and public education, WVEA is there representing members’ views and concerns as well as the needs of students and public education.

-WVEA offers members a wide variety of professional development training opportunities and consultation on such issues as licensure, classroom management, advocacy, communications, political action, ESP issues, human and civil rights and more.
+WVEA offers members a wide variety of professional development training opportunities and consultation on such issues as licensure, classroom management, advocacy, communications, political action, Education Support Professionals (ESP) issues, student issues, human and civil rights and more.

 WVEA is the leader in efforts to improve public education for all students.
 WVEA and its members are working to increase school funding, eliminate the student achievement gap, modify objectionable provisions of ESEA, and increase parental involvement.
 All are examples of WVEA’s programs to help improve the quality of public education in West Virginia.